Laryngeal Cancer Treatment (PDQ®)–Health Professional Version

 Evidence (chemotherapy):

-1. In a phase III randomized trial of 442 patients with untreated metastatic or recurrent SCC of the head and neck, adding cetuximab to platinum plus fluorouracil compared with platinum plus fluorouracil alone improved overall survival (OS), with a median survival of 10.1 months versus 7.4 months (hazard ratio [HR] for death [HRdeath], 0.80; 95% confidence interval [CI], 0.64–0.99; P = .04).[5]
+- In a phase III randomized trial of 442 patients with untreated metastatic or recurrent SCC of the head and neck, adding cetuximab to platinum plus fluorouracil (5-FU) compared with platinum plus 5-FU alone improved overall survival (OS), with a median survival of 10.1 months versus 7.4 months (hazard ratio [HR]death, 0.80; 95% confidence interval [CI], 0.64–0.99; P = .04).[5]

-• Quality of life (QOL) was not adversely affected by adding cetuximab to this platinum-based regimen.[6]
+- Quality of life was not adversely affected by adding cetuximab to this platinum-based regimen.[6]

-2. The most frequent grade 3 or grade 4 drug-related adverse events for patients treated with afatinib or methotrexate included the following:
+- The most frequent grade 3 or grade 4 drug-related adverse events for patients treated with afatinib or methotrexate included:

 Immunotherapy

-Immunotherapy (inhibitor of the programmed death-ligand 1 [PD-L1] pathway) can be used after platinum-based failure in the metastatic or locally recurrent setting.[9,10]
+Immunotherapy (inhibitor of the programmed death-ligand 1 [PD-L1] pathway) can be used after platinum-based failure in patients with metastatic or locally recurrent disease.[9,10]

 Pembrolizumab

-Pembrolizumab is a monoclonal antibody and an inhibitor of the programmed death (PD-1) pathway.
-There are two studies evaluating pembrolizumab in patients with incurable metastatic or recurrent head and neck squamous cell carcinoma.
+Pembrolizumab is a monoclonal antibody and an inhibitor of the programmed death-1 (PD-1) pathway.
+Studies have evaluated pembrolizumab in patients with incurable metastatic or recurrent head and neck squamous cell carcinoma (SCC).

 Evidence (pembrolizumab as first-line therapy):

-1. Performed at 200 sites in 37 countries, KEYNOTE-048 [NCT02358031] was a nonblinded, randomized, phase III study of patients with untreated locally incurable metastatic or recurrent head and neck squamous cell carcinoma.[11]
-A total of 882 patients were randomly assigned (1:1:1) to receive pembrolizumab alone (n = 301), pembrolizumab plus a platinum and fluorouracil (pembrolizumab with chemotherapy) (n = 281), or cetuximab plus a platinum and fluorouracil (cetuximab with chemotherapy) (n = 300).
-Investigators, patients, and representatives of the sponsor were masked to the PD-L1 combined positive score (CPS) results; PD-L1 positivity was not required for study entry.
+- KEYNOTE-048 (NCT02358031) was a nonblinded, randomized, phase III study of participants with untreated locally incurable metastatic or recurrent head and neck SCC that was performed at 200 sites in 37 countries.[11]
+A total of 882 patients were randomly assigned in a 1:1:1 ratio to receive pembrolizumab alone (n = 301), pembrolizumab plus a platinum and fluorouracil (5-FU) (pembrolizumab with chemotherapy) (n = 281), or cetuximab plus a platinum and 5-FU (cetuximab with chemotherapy) (n = 300).
+Investigators, patients, and representatives of the sponsor were masked to the programmed death-ligand 1 (PD-L1) combined positive score (CPS) results; PD-L1 positivity was not required for study entry.
 A total of 754 patients (85%) had a CPS of 1 or higher and 381 patients (43%) had a CPS of 20 or higher.

-The primary end points were OS and PFS.
+The primary end points were overall survival (OS) and progression-free survival (PFS).
 Progression was defined as radiographically confirmed disease progression or death from any cause, whichever came first, in the intention-to-treat population.

-• At final analysis, grade 3 or worse all-cause adverse events occurred in 164 of 300 patients (55%) in the pembrolizumab-alone group, 235 of 276 patients (85%) who received pembrolizumab with chemotherapy, and 239 of 287 patients (83%) who received cetuximab with chemotherapy.
+- At the final analysis, grade 3 or higher all-cause adverse events occurred in 164 of 300 patients (55%) in the pembrolizumab-alone group, 235 of 276 patients (85%) who received pembrolizumab with chemotherapy, and 239 of 287 patients (83%) who received cetuximab with chemotherapy.

-Pembrolizumab plus a platinum and fluorouracil is an appropriate first-line treatment for patients with metastatic or recurrent head and neck squamous cell carcinoma.
-Pembrolizumab monotherapy is an appropriate first-line treatment for patients with PD-L1–positive metastatic or recurrent head and neck squamous cell carcinoma.
+Pembrolizumab plus a platinum and 5-FU is an appropriate first-line treatment for patients with metastatic or recurrent head and neck SCC.
+Pembrolizumab monotherapy is an appropriate first-line treatment for patients with PD-L1–positive metastatic or recurrent head and neck SCC.
+These results were confirmed at a longer median follow-up of 45 months (interquartile range, 41.0–49.2).[12]

 Evidence (pembrolizumab after progression on platinum-based treatment):

-1. KEYNOTE-040 [NCT02252042], a randomized phase III trial, included patients with incurable recurrent or metastatic head and neck SCC who had received platinum-based treatment within 3 to 6 months.[9]
+- The phase III KEYNOTE-040 (NCT02252042) trial included patients with incurable metastatic or recurrent head and neck SCC who had received platinum-based treatment within 3 to 6 months.[9]
 Patients were randomly assigned to the pembrolizumab arm (200 mg every 3 weeks [247 patients]) or to the standard therapy arm of the investigator’s choice (methotrexate, docetaxel, or cetuximab [248 patients]).
 Patients received treatment until progression or toxicity.
 The maximum duration of pembrolizumab was 24 months.
 The primary end point was OS in the intention-to-treat population.

-• In patients receiving pembrolizumab, there were four treatment-related deaths resulting from large intestinal perforation, Stevens-Johnson syndrome, and unspecified, malignant progression; two treatment-related deaths in the standard therapy arm resulted from malignant progression and pneumonia.
+- In patients who received pembrolizumab, there were four treatment-related deaths resulting from large intestinal perforation, Stevens-Johnson syndrome, and unspecified malignant progression.
+Two treatment-related deaths in the standard therapy arm resulted from malignant progression and pneumonia.

-• The PD-L1 combined positive score was 1 or higher in 79% of the patients in the pembrolizumab arm and 77% of the patients in the standard therapy arm.
+- The PD-L1 CPS was 1 or higher in 79% of the patients in the pembrolizumab arm and 77% of the patients in the standard therapy arm.

 Nivolumab